aptos-labs/aptos-core/developer-docs-site/docs/guides/data-pruning.md

 ---
-title: "Data Retention"
+title: "Data Pruning"
-slug: "data-retention"
+slug: "data-pruning"
 ---

-# Data Retention
+# Data Pruning

 When a validator node is running, it participates in the consensus to generate new data to the ledger, or sync the new data from the other nodes via [State Sync](/guides/state-sync).
 With the ledger growing fast, storage disk space can be managed by pruning the old ledger data.
 By default pruning is enabled on the node, with a default pruning window.
 This document describes how you can change these settings.